rloqvist/ContactBook/README.md

 ## Class DBConnector

 This is a class with two public methods, `create` and `getConnection`.
-My thinking here was that everytime the application starts, it is a good time to make sure the database itself and the tables exist, so `create` is called upon booting. `create` then proceeds to call `createDatabase` and `createTable`, which in turn are private.
+My thinking here was that every time the application starts, it is a good time to make sure the database itself and the tables exist, so `create` is called upon booting. `create` then proceeds to call `createDatabase` and `createTable`, which in turn are private.